ElektraInitiative/libelektra/doc/tutorials/specification-language.md

 ```

 The `spec-mount` command tells Elektra to load all relevant plugins.
 It is smart enough to automatically detect the needed plugins
 by looking at all metadata.
+Sine `type` for is given under the `[bool]` key, Elektra will load the `type` plugin.
 You might need to remove some metadata to not load certain plugins that cause the exceeding of the maximum
 plugin number.

 What remains to know are the metadata names and meanings.
 We have used the `type` plugin which provides the metadata `type` metadata along with